 Bridge offers a vendor-neutral patient portal and patient engagement solution, which can be interfaced with any EHR, revenue cycle management (RCM), or PM software system, including NextGen’s® EHR and PM solution.
 In cases where NextGen® EHR and or PM is used alongside other EHR and or PM vendors, Bridge can provide a single patient portal and mobile app which connects these disparate source systems.
 This provides patients with a “single pane of glass” or “front door,” to access important self-service tools via their web browser or through a published mobile app.

 Avoid Piecemealed Patient Engagement Software

 Many healthcare organizations leverage numerous third-party patient engagement software vendors to “piece together” a suite of self-service tools for their patients.
 These types of solutions can result in the following issues:

 - High interface development/maintenance costs

 - The need to remember multiple usernames and passwords

 How Bridge Improves Interoperability

-Bridge increases interoperability by working with the most prevalent healthcare interface industry standards, including Health Level Seven (HL7), Continuity of Care Document (CCD), and Fast Health Information Resource (FHIR) via Bridge’s robust healthcare API.
+Bridge increases interoperability by working with the most prevalent healthcare interface industry standards, including Health Level Seven (HL7), Continuity of Care Document (CCD), and Fast Healthcare Interoperability Resources (FHIR®) via Bridge’s robust healthcare API.
 Bridge can also build custom, non-standard interfaces designed for advanced integration between multiple systems where external compatibility support is not required.